hayo03/Dialogflow-CX-Start-Tutorial/README.md

 </p>

 As the diagram above shows, when a fulfillment  that has a webhook is called, the Dialogflow API sends a webhook request to the webhook service.
-The webhook service receives the webhook request and takes any actions necessary, like calling external APIs, querying or updating a database, etc. It builds a response and sends a webhook response back to Dialogflow API.
+The webhook service receives the webhook request and takes any actions necessary, like calling external APIs, querying or updating a database, etc. It builds a response and sends it back to Dialogflow API.
 A webhook can be created in any server side programming language like Python, PHP or Node.js.
 We are going to use Python to create a webhook and Ngrok to deploy it.
-Let’s start building our own webhook for handling weather forecast requests.
+Let’s start building our webhook for handling weather forecast requests.

 ## Creating a webhook service using Python
 Create a folder and name it as webhook_service).
 Under this folder, we are going to create the following two files: webhook.py, requirements.txt.